IFLY theworld.com

 Chatuchak weekend market (3 hrs - ½ day)

-Here you will find everything, souvenirs, decoration for your house, clothes, food, really everything you can imagine.
-If you need a dress for your hamster… You will find it at Chatuchak.
+Bangkok is definitely known for it’s shopping options.
+The biggest and cheapest market, which is only open on Saturday and Sunday, is Chatuchak weekend market.
+Here you will find everything, souvenirs, decoration, clothes, food, really everything you can imagine.
+If you need a dress for your hamster, you will find it at Chatuchak.

 The best way to go there is by sky train.
 Take the Sukhumvit line to Mo Chit, it’s the last stop.
 From there, just follow the flow and the people will guide you easily to the market, where you can easily spend a whole day.
 But our advice is: go early, as it’s not too hot and not too crowded.

 Bangkok is shopping and besides all markets, this city has the most wonderful shopping malls.
 And many of those malls are all close to each other.
-There’s the most legendary Mah Boon Krong (MBK), with specialised floors for computer, phones and clothes.
-But there’s also Siam Discovery, the beautiful Siam Paragon, and the biggest lifestyle shopping mall in Southeast Asia; Central world.
-They’re all easily accessible from Sky train stations ‘National Stadium’ or ‘Siam’.
+The area around Rama One Road really is heaven for shopping.
+There are many malls.
+The most legendary is Mah Boon Krong (MBK) with specialised floors for computer, phones and clothes.

 Mango Tree Signature (2 hrs)